Locally-Iterative Distributed (Delta + 1)-Coloring below Szegedy-Vishwanathan Barrier, and Applications to Self-Stabilization and to Restricted-Bandwidth Models: Fully-Dynamic Self-Stabilizing algorithms with rounds

 In the ordinary (non-stabilizing) setting it is possible to compute a maximal matching and an edge coloring by simulating the line-graph of the input graph, and computing an MIS and vertex-coloring of it.
 These solutions on the line graph directly provide solutions for maximal matching and edge coloring of the input graph within the same running time.
 This technique is applicable also to the self-stabilizing setting.
 Specifically, each vertex $v$ simulates virtual vertices, one virtual vertex per edge adjacent on $v$.
 In the beginning of each round each vertex verifies whether the state of each of its virtual vertices that correspond to some edge equals to the state in the other endpoint of that edge.
 If this is not the case, the endpoint with a greater ID copies the state of the other endpoint for that virtual vertex.
-Consequnetly all edges have consistent representations, i.e., the same state in both their endpoints, in the entire graph.
+Consequently all edges have consistent representations, i.e., the same state in both their endpoints, in the entire graph.
 Now, a self-stabilizing MIS or vertex-coloring algorithm can be simulated correctly on the line graph in order to produce self-stabilizing maximal matching and edge-coloring of the input graph.
-In conjunction with Theorems \ref{stcol}, \ref{stmis} this implies the following result. \begin{thm} Given an arbitrary graph $G = (V, E)$, our self-stabilizing algorithms produce a maximal matching and a proper $(2\Delta - 1)$-edge-coloring within $O(\Delta + \log^*n)$ stabilization time. \end{thm}
+In conjunction with Theorems \ref{stcol}, \ref{stmis} this leads to the following result. \begin{thm} Given an arbitrary graph $G = (V, E)$, our self-stabilizing algorithms produce a maximal matching and a proper $(2\Delta - 1)$-edge-coloring within $O(\Delta + \log^*n)$ stabilization time. \end{thm} We remark, however, that while our self-stabilizing vertex-coloring and MIS algorithms require small messages, this is not the case for the edge-coloring and maximal matching algorithms.